Posted By: Kaplan Schweser

 By contrast, the topics of the CAIA exams are:

 Both levels of the CAIA exam are given in March and September.
 Level I is multiple-choice.
 Level II has a multiple-choice portion and a constructed response portion.
 There is a one-time enrollment fee of $400.
 The fee for each level ranges from $1,150 to $1,250 based on the exam registration period.
-If you want to retake the exam, the fee is $450.The September 2019 pass rates are 52% for Level I and 64% for Level II.
+If you want to retake the exam, the fee is $450.The September 2019 pass rates were 52% for Level I and 64% for Level II.

 Another similarity between the two charters is that the exams are nearly impossible to pass if all the candidate does is last-minute cramming.
 So, whether it’s the CFA Program or the CAIA exam, you should start studying early.